ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Qualities of Evidence:

-: Evidence is composed of Claims about trustworthiness.
-The number of Claims is not finite but continuously growing while technology advances.
-Additionally, the system characteristics of Attester, the Environments they are composed, and their continuous development have an impact on the veracity of trustworthiness Claims included in Evidence.
-Valid Evidence that includes trustworthy Claims about the intactness of an Attester must be impossible to create by an untrustworthy or compromised Environment of an Attester.
+: Evidence is composed of Claims about trustworthiness (the set of Claims is unbounded).
+The system characteristics of Attesters -- the Environments they are composed-of, and their continuous development -- have an impact on the veracity of trustworthiness Claims included in valid Evidence.

+: Valid Evidence about the intactness of an Attester must be impossible to create by an untrustworthy or compromised Environment of an Attester.

 Qualities of Environments:

 : The resilience of Environments that are part of an Attester can vary widely - ranging from those highly resistant to attacks to those having little or no resistance to attacks.
 Configuration options, if set poorly, can result in a highly resistant environment being operationally less resistant.
-When a trustworthy Environment changes, it is possible that it transitions from a trustworthy operational state to an untrustworthy operational state.
-An untrustworthy or compromised Environment must never be able to create valid Evidence expressing the intactness of an Attester.
+When a trustworthy Environment changes, it is possible that it transitions from being trustworthy to being untrustworthy.

+: An untrustworthy or compromised Environment must never be able to create valid Evidence expressing the intactness of an Attester.

 The RATS architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what exactly changed and how relevant it is.
 The RATS architecture also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.